 Creating a culture of engagement that increases the university’s public impact is a collective effort.
-We know faculty, staff and students across campus are already doing this work— through conferences, symposia, guest lectures, workshops, trainings, film screenings, performances, exhibits and more.
+We know faculty, staff and students across campus are already doing this work— through conferences, symposia, guest lectures, workshops, training, film screenings, performances, exhibits and more.
 We want to help.

-Public Scholarship and Engagement provides co-sponsorship funding for events that align with our vision of a university that serve the public, equitably and inclusively, resulting in reciprocal and mutual benefit to California’s communities and beyond.
+Public Scholarship and Engagement provides co-sponsorship funding for events that align with our vision of a university that serves the public, equitably and inclusively, resulting in reciprocal and mutual benefit to California’s communities and beyond.
 The events we support should have a clear public engagement focus, for example: transfer of knowledge between university and non-university partners; gathering collective input on projects that impact diverse audiences; building or strengthening relationships between the university and community.

 Who is Eligible